objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 It looks harmless, but if `input` is nil, this will crash.
 This is something you can only find out at runtime.
-Depending on how it is used, you might find it out very quickly, but you might also find out only after you shipped the app, leading to crashes for your customers.
+Depending on how it is used, you might find it out very quickly, but you might also find out only after you ship the app, leading to crashes for your customers.

 Contrast this with the same API in Swift: